 Children have a small play area in the lobby entrance entertains them by 3 euros per hour in a professional animation offers workshops and activities.

-On the same ground floor, and with access to the outside of the Maritime Station, there are several bars and restaurants whose main attraction, in addition to the cuisine they offer, are the views of the seafront of Dénia, in which the It montgó and the castle.
+On the same ground floor, and with access to the outside of the Maritime Station, there are several bars and restaurants whose main attraction, in addition to the cuisine they offer, are the views of Dénia's seafront, where the Montgo y the castle.

 The first floor is the place where the offices of the personnel of Baleària and in it we can also find a room known as "The House of the Paraula" It offered for book presentations and other cultural activities.

 In the second and top floor it has enabled a versatile open area where you have multitudinous accommodate exhibitions or talks and that soon after the completion of construction of the runway, will be boarding the ferry area.